-Attention Deficit Hyperactivity Disorder (ADHD) begins before a child is 7 years old.
-Symptoms are usually noticed by the time a child starts school.
+Some symptoms of Attention-Deficit/Hyperactivity Disorder (ADHD) must appear by the time a child is 12 years old, though they are often noticed soon after a child starts school.
 One out of 12 children have ADHD.
-It occurs more often in boys than in girls.
-Children with ADHD may be bright and creative but may have difficulty with learning or behavior.
+It is diagnosed more often in boys than in girls, though this difference goes away by adulthood.
+Children with ADHD may be bright and creative, but may have trouble with learning or behavior.

 Symptoms of ADHD

 There are many symptoms of ADHD (Picture 1).
-Not all the symptoms listed are present in every child.
+Not all the behaviors listed are present in every child.

 - Is easily distracted and forgetful

-- Has trouble following directions, needs much supervision
+- Has trouble following directions, needs a lot of supervision

-- Often seems not to hear when spoken to directly
+- Often seem not to hear when spoken to directly

 - Has trouble concentrating